-Before me, the undersigned notary public, on this day personally appeared Andrew Waranch, to me known to be the person whose name is subscribed to the foregoing instrument, who being duly sworn according to law, deposes and says:
+Before me, the undersigned notary public, on this day personally appeared $\frac{L(au)}{2}$ $\frac{2idleouy}{2}$ to me known to be the person whose name is subscribed to the foregoing instrument, who being duly sworn according to law, deposes and says:

-- 1. My name is Andrew Waranch.
-I am over the age of eighteen and am a resident of Florida.
-I am competent to testify to all the facts stated in this Affidavit, and I have the authority to make this Affidavit on behalf of Crane 2 BESS LLC. - 2.
-I swear or affirm that in my capacity as President and Chief Executive Officer of Crane 2 BESS, LLC, I have personal knowledge of the facts stated in the Emergency Operations Plan ("EOP") submitted to ERCOT. - 3.
-The undersigned below is the entity's highest-ranking representative, official, or officer with binding authority over Crane 2 BESS, LLC, and affirms the following: - Relevant operating personnel are familiar with and have received training on the applicable contents and execution of the EOP, and such personnel are instructed to follow the applicable portions of the EOP except to the extent deviations are appropriate as a result of specific circumstances during the course of an emergency; - The EOP has been reviewed and approved by the appropriate executives; - Drills will be conducted to the extent required by subsection (f) of this section by December 1, 2023; - The EOP or an appropriate summary has been distributed to local jurisdictions as needed; - Crane 2 BESS, LLC maintains a business continuity plan those addresses returning to normal operations after disruptions caused by an incident; and - Crane 2 BESS, LLC has emergency management personnel who are designated to interact with local, state, and federal emergency management officials during emergency events who have received the latest IS-100, IS-200, IS-700, and IS-800 National Incident Management System training.
+- "1.
+My name is Ilan Zidkony.
+I am over the age of eighteen and am a resident of the State of Israel.
+I am competent to testify to all the facts stated in this Affidavit, and I have the authority to make this Affidavit on behalf of AP Sunray LLC - 2.
+I swear or affirm that in my capacity as a Director in Arava Paz Energy LLC, ehich is the General Partner (indirectly) of AP Sunray LLC, I have personal knowledge of the facts stated in the Emergency Operations Plan ("EOP"). - 3.
+I further swear or affirm that I have personal knowledge of the facts stated below: - Relevant operating personnel are familiar with and will have received training on the applicable contents and execution of the EOP, and such personnel are instructed to follow the applicable portions of the EOP except to the extent deviations are appropriate as a result of specific circumstances during the course of an emergency; - The EOP has been reviewed and approved by the appropriate executives; - AP Sunray LLC maintains a business continuity plan that addresses returning to normal operations after disruptions caused by an incident; and - AP Sunray LLC has emergency management personnel who are designated to interact with local, state, and federal emergency management officials during emergency events who have received the latest IS-100, IS-200, IS-700, and IS-800 National Incident Management System training. - 4.
+Within 90 days of achieving approval from ERCOT of Checklist Part III, AP Sunray LLC intends to conduct a drill consistent with subsection (f) of PUC Subst.
+R. § 25.53 and will provide notice to the Commission at least 30 days before that drill is conducted. - 5.
 I further swear or affirm the information, statements and/or representations contained in the Emergency Operations Plan are true, complete, and correct to the best of my knowledge and belief."

+5. I further swear or affirm the information, statements and/or representations contained in the Emergency Operations Plan are true, complete, and correct to the best of my knowledge and belief."